nicuveo/graphwiz-rs/README.md

 }
 ```

 GraphWiz automates the task: if one end of an edge is a cluster, the `compound` attribute is added to the graph, and the correct attributes are set at rendering time.
-To be as unobtrusive as possible, the values of `ltail` and `lhead` will not be updated if already present, trusting the user to know best.

 ## Full example